QuarTheDev/SpotX-GUI-Linux/README.md

 ### FAQ

 **Will there be a Windows and Mac release?**
-> I doubt it.
-If I were to make a Windows version, I'd want it to be a full UWP program, since I don't believe a couple of Visual Basic popups would suffice.
-As for Mac, I've never even touched an Apple computer before and that won't ever change.
-(Thanks Stallman)
+> It's in the works.
+First, I plan to release a stable Linux release, then a stable Windows release, and finally a stable Mac release. **Linux will always be top-priority and will get priority fixes.**

 **Does this update automatically when [SpotX-Bash](https://github.com/jetfir3/SpotX-Bash) does?**
 > For the most part, **yes**.
 The core functionality remains the same with every update.
 However, I have to manually add ticker options for each new argument.